Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Benchmarks

 \section{Benchmarks}

-We use standard benchmark problems for incompressible elasticity drawn from the solid mechanics literature, except that here the solid bodies are embedded in an incompressible Newtonian fluid.
-However, because the elastic part of the structural material response is hyperelastic, and thus path-independent, the steady states of the FSI problems are the same as those from pure solid mechanics formulations.
-In fact, the IB formulation used herein treats the solids as visco-elastic because the stress within the solid is $\cauchy = \cauchyf + \cauchys$.
-Recall that the fluid stress has the form $\cauchyf = \mu\left(\nabla \ub + \nabla \ub ^T \right) + p\mathbb{I}$ in the continuous case, so the equilibrium configuration defined by $\nabla \cdot \cauchy = 0 $ and zero fluid velocity implies $\nabla \cdot \cauchys + \nabla p = 0$ as well.\\ We report the computed displacements of a point of interest and the total volume conservation for each benchmark.
-When listing the ranges for the volume conservation, we omit the coarsest discretizations of the structure.
-We also present the deformations of each benchmark for all relevant formulations of the energy functional (e.g.~equations (\ref{stab_energy}) -- (\ref{mod_energy}) for the isotropic models).
+Most of our benchmark tests are derived from standard benchmark problems for incompressible elasticity drawn from the solid mechanics literature, except that here the solid bodies are embedded in an incompressible Newtonian fluid.
+As mentioned in Section \ref{Jumps}, the steady-state solutions of the FSI problems are the same as those from pure solid mechanics formulations.
+This follows from that the fact that at steady-state ($\ub = \mathbf{0}$), $\Div \cauchysolid = \mathbf{0}$ implies $\Div \cauchys - \nabla \peul = \mathbf{0}$, which has the same solution as the solid mechanics problem described by (\ref{solid-mech1}) -- (\ref{solid-mech2}).\\ We report the computed displacements of a point of interest and the total volume conservation for each benchmark.
+Where relevant, we study the same points of interest as employed in previous studies.
+We also report the displacement results from the fully incompressible elasticity calculations, labeled as ``FE (\textbf{P1}/\textbf{P1})" in the displacement plots.
+The majority of the deformations presented in the figures do not show the Eulerian velocity field of the computational domain because the fluid flow field will be zero at steady state.
+When listing the ranges of the percent change in volume, we omit the coarsest discretizations of the structure.
+We also present the deformations of each benchmark for all relevant formulations of the energy functional (e.g.~equations (\ref{bad_energy}) -- (\ref{decoupled_energy}) for the isotropic material models).
 These visualizations depict the average values of $J$ for each element, and the extents of the color bar indicate cutoff values.
-The average of $J$ for element $e$ is calculated as follows:
+The average of $J$ for element $e$ is calculated as: